 By Jan Robinson from Budget Travel Talk | Facebook

-The Royal Tasmanian Botanical Gardens, otherwise known as Hobart Botanical Gardens are the second oldest botanical gardens in Australia, having celebrated their bicentenary in 2018.
+The Royal Tasmanian Botanical Gardens, otherwise known as Hobart Botanical Gardens are the second oldest botanical gardens in Australia.
+They just recently celebrated their bicentenary in 2018.

-The gardens are situated on the western bank of the Derwent River only 2 km from the heart of Hobart, the capital city of Tasmania, the most southerly Australian state.
+The gardens are situated on the western bank of the Derwent River only 2 km from the heart of Hobart.
+Hobart is the capital city of Tasmania, the most southerly Australian state.

-The Lily Pad Viewing Decks, that overlook the pond, are a representation of lily pads in timber form and were completed for Bicentennial Celebrations in 2018.
+The Lily Pad Viewing Decks, that overlook the pond, are a representation of lily pads in timber form.
+They were completed for Bicentennial Celebrations in 2018.

 Monte Palace Tropical Gardens [Madeira]